parthvekariya05/sleeper-bus-booking-system/README.md

 # Sleeper Bus Ticket Booking System
 Ahmedabad → Mumbai

----

 ## Project Overview

-This project is a web-based Sleeper Bus Ticket Booking System for the route Ahmedabad to Mumbai.
+I have designed a web-based Sleeper Bus Ticket Booking System for the Ahmedabad to Mumbai route.
-The system allows users to select sleeper seats, book meals during checkout, and confirm or cancel bookings.
+In this system, users can view available sleeper seats, select seats, book meals during the checkout process, and confirm or cancel their bookings.
-The bus may have multiple intermediate stations between Ahmedabad and Mumbai, and only one bus is considered in the system.
+The system assumes only one bus operating on this route, with the possibility of multiple intermediate stations between Ahmedabad and Mumbai.
-Payment gateway integration is not included as part of this project.
+Payment gateway integration is intentionally excluded, as the focus of this project is on system design, backend APIs, and analytical thinking.

----

 ## Core Features

-1. Sleeper seat selection and availability check
+1. I allow users to view sleeper seat availability in real time
-2. Booking seats for Ahmedabad to Mumbai route
+2. Users can book sleeper seats for the Ahmedabad to Mumbai route
-3. Meal booking integration during checkout
+3. Meal booking (Veg / Non-Veg / No Meal) is integrated into the booking flow
-4. Booking confirmation with unique booking ID
+4. Each successful booking generates a unique booking ID
-5. Booking cancellation functionality
+5. Users can cancel an existing booking and release the seat
-6. Viewing booking history
+6. Booking history can be viewed for reference
-7. Booking confirmation probability prediction (AI-based mock logic)
+7. A mock AI-based booking confirmation probability is generated

----

 ## Test Cases

 ### Functional Test Cases
-- User can view available sleeper seats
+- I verify that users can view available sleeper seats
-- User can book a seat successfully
+- I ensure users can successfully book a seat
-- User can select a meal during booking
+- I check that meal selection works correctly during booking
-- User can cancel a booking
+- I confirm that bookings can be cancelled properly

 ### Edge Cases
 - Booking the last available seat
-- Booking without selecting a meal
+- Booking without selecting any meal option
 - Cancelling a booking that does not exist
-- Selecting an invalid seat number
+- Selecting an invalid or already booked seat

 ### UI/UX Validation
-- Seat availability is clearly visible
+- Seat availability is clearly displayed to users
-- Meal options are easy to understand
+- Meal options are simple and easy to understand
-- Proper error messages are shown
+- Appropriate error messages are shown for invalid actions

----

 ## API Endpoints

 ### GET /api/seats
-Returns the list of sleeper seats with their availability status.
+Returns the list of sleeper seats along with their availability status.

 ### POST /api/book-seat
-Books a sleeper seat for the selected route.
+Allows users to book a sleeper seat for the selected route.

 ### POST /api/book-meal
-Adds meal preference (Veg / Non-Veg / No Meal) to an existing booking.
+Adds the selected meal preference to an existing booking.

 ### POST /api/cancel-booking
-Cancels a confirmed booking and frees the seat.
+Cancels a confirmed booking and makes the seat available again.

 ### GET /api/booking-history
-Returns booking history details.
+Returns the booking history details.

 ### GET /api/stations
-Returns intermediate stations between Ahmedabad and Mumbai.
+Returns the list of intermediate stations between Ahmedabad and Mumbai.

----

 ## UI/UX Prototype

 Figma Design Link:
 (Will be added here – Public link)

----

 ## Prediction Approach

-This system includes a mock AI-based booking confirmation prediction feature.
+I have implemented a mock AI-based booking confirmation prediction feature.
+This feature estimates the probability (in percentage) of booking confirmation based on historical and simulated data.
-The prediction logic, mock dataset, model approach, and final probability output are documented in the file:
+The detailed prediction logic, mock dataset, model approach, and final output are documented in:

 **PREDICTION_APPROACH.md**